rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

     * Define a variable called `patches` which is a list
     * Evaluate the AST nodes (with possible side effects recorded in the above variables)
-    * Tread the contents of the `code` variable as a list of AST nodes and process them with the `asts` rule of this grammar
+    * Treat the value of the `patches` variable as a list of AST nodes and process them with the `asts` rule of this grammar
     * Return a string which is generated Python code

 The generated code from our example looks like this: